How much does AI automation cost for a UK small business?

 Can I just use ChatGPT or Copilot instead?

-| Route | Typical cost | Best when |
+| Route | Cost basis | Best when |

 |---|---|---|

-| ChatGPT or Copilot subscription | £16–£25 per person per month | One person wants help drafting, summarising and answering questions |
+| Prompt-led subscription | Current supplier licence or usage, plus staff operation and review | One person wants help drafting, summarising and answering questions |

-| Off-the-shelf tool | £20–£150 per month, plus your time | The job is simple and someone in-house enjoys setting things up |
+| Off-the-shelf tool | Current licence or usage, implementation, maintenance and support | The job is simple and someone in-house enjoys setting things up |

-| Bespoke agency build | £20,000 and up | Larger firms with complex systems and their own IT team |
+| Bespoke agency build | Custom discovery, engineering, infrastructure, testing and support quote | Larger firms with complex systems and their own IT team |

 Not sure which jobs are even worth automating?
 Our guide to how AI can help your small business walks through the usual suspects — chasing documents, sorting email, preparing reports.